 School buses are a part of school life.
 They can be a way for your child to get safely to and from school, and school buses routinely transport children to sporting events, field trips and other school-related events.
 Most children ride on school buses at least some time during their educational career.

 Statistically, children are safer taking the school bus than they are being driven to school in a car.
-Car accidents are far more common than bus accidents.
+For example, car accidents in Las Vegas are far more common than bus accidents.
 However, a surprising number of children are injured or even killed in school transportation accidents each year.
 Across the country, 134 fatalities annually are caused by school bus accidents and school transportation accidents.